Mark St. Germain: Plays

 In 2014, St. Germain premiered his eighth play, Dancing Lessons, at Barrington Stage Company.
 The play ran from January 6 to February 7, 2016, at Orlando Shakespeare Theater as part of their 2015–16 Signature Series.
 The show was produced at Florida Studio Theatre in Sarasota, Florida as a part of their 2014–2015 Mainstage Season.
 Florida Studio Theatre has partnered with St. Germain to workshop many of his works in progress.

+Recent works include Eleanor, a one-person show about the most famous First Lady in the world, which premiered at Barrington Stage and starred Harriet Harris; Dad, an autobiographical play, which was presented at Great Barrington Public Theater in 2021; and Public Speaking 101, which premiered at the Great Barrington Public Theater in the summer of 2022.

-His relationship with Barrington Stage—the Pittsfield, Massachusetts, regional theatre where virtually all of St. Germain's recent works have premiered—was memorialized in 2012 when the troupe's Stage 2 venue was renamed the St. Germain Stage.
+His relationship with Barrington Stage—the regional theatre where nearly all of St. Germain's recent works have premiered—was memorialized in 2012 when the troupe's Stage 2 venue was renamed the St. Germain Stage.

 Television and film

 His television credits include The Cosby Show (writer/creative consultant), Crime & Punishment and The Wright Verdicts.
 He was also a script writer on the CBS Daytime serial As the World Turns.
 He co-wrote the screenplay for Carroll Ballard's Duma.